The Engineering Approach to Dating

 Now with that in mind, you want to do a little bit of market research.
 What appeals to your target customers?
 What are your strengths and weaknesses?
 Do your strengths or weaknesses appeal to certain groups more than others?
 You want to target groups where you’re more likely to be valued for your strengths.

-You also need to do some demographic research about your target groups.
-For a given product, some customer groups or market segments are easier to target than others.
+So you need to do some demographic research about your target groups.
+For a given product, some customer groups or market segments are easier to sell than others.
 For instance, are there more single men or single women in a certain area?
 Is the culture in this region more conservative or liberal?
 Are people here more willing to marry or are they more into casual dating?
 Identifying these things will help maximize your chances.
-Consider moving to a more favourable location if you have to.
+Consider moving to a more favorable location if you have to.

 Step 1: Logistics — Reaching your target customers